suapapa/rclgo/README.md

 ## Pre-requisites

 cgo is used for the library wrapping.
-Temporarly, it is assumed that you have ros bouncy installed in:
+Temporarly, it is assumed that you have ros foxy installed in:

 ```
-/opt/ros/bouncy
+/opt/ros/foxy
 ```

 This is a temporarly solution and it will be changed in the future.
 A more elegant solution would be to use an enviromental variable to point the library to the proper location.